We’re always looking for volunteers to be Digital Champions (currently remote only).

 We believe Digital Champions are central to achieving digital inclusion and helping people with what they need and want to do online.
 Having the right Digital Champions with the right training in the right place can support your communities in a variety of different ways.

-- Digital Leaders — people in strategic positions who understand the vital role of digital inclusion in service transformation.
+- Digital Leaders: people in strategic positions who understand the vital role of digital inclusion in service transformation.
 These leaders are vital if you want lasting, systemic change to happen across an area or a service.

-- Professional Digital Champions — dedicated outreach workers who are recruited by an organisation, partnership or by us at Citizens Online to work solely as a Digital Champion.
+- Professional Digital Champions: dedicated outreach workers who are recruited by an organisation, partnership, or directly by us at Citizens Online to work solely as a Digital Champion.
 This person can often be a “Super Champion” – the driving force of a project, training and inspiring others.

-- Embedded Digital Champions — who work in a specific role, such as a Job Centre Plus, Citizens Advice branch, or an HR or training department, but who integrate Digital Champion work into their role.
+- Embedded Digital Champions — people who work in a specific role, such as being a Job Centre Plus advisor, a Citizens Advice counsellor, or in HR or training, who integrate Digital Champion work into their role.
 They’re being a digital champion, helping colleagues and service users, all the time… it just isn’t in their job title.

-- Volunteer Digital Champions — who are recruited and trained by an organisation or partnership to support digital inclusion work, but are unpaid.
+- Volunteer Digital Champions: people who are recruited and trained by an organisation or partnership to support digital inclusion work, but are unpaid.
 They may be helping out at a drop-in, internet cafe, church hall, or library.
 Even just an hour or two a week can make a life-changing difference to someone.

-Digital Champions are the essential elements of our Switch approach to digital transformation – they get the work done on the ground and make a huge difference.
+Digital Champions are the essential elements of our approach to digital transformation – they get the work done on the ground and make a huge difference.
 Read our stories about the impact that Digital Champions have or contact us to find out more about how we can support a Digital Champions programme in your area or organisation.